The Featherz: 2019–present - Side projects

-The band toured with The Rezillos in June and recorded a studio session in August 2022 for a first single, a cover of Slade's "Merry Xmas Everybody" and custom composition "Slade Are For Life Not Just For Xmas" (by Slade fan John Barker).
-A video for the former was filmed in a Hoxton pub in October; the filming attracted coverage from the Hackney Post and Hackney Gazette.
+The band recorded a studio session in August 2022 for a first single, a cover of Slade's "Merry Xmas Everybody" and custom composition "Slade Are For Life Not Just For Xmas" (by Slade fan John Barker).
+A video for the former was filmed in a Hoxton pub in October.
 The CD and download single were released and the video was premiered on Youtube on 1 December followed by a video for the second track on 14 January 2023.
 The band recorded their second single in April 2024 "Cum On Feel The Noize" b/w "Dig Me", the latter being the Featherz' song revisited, both being rerecordings of tracks from Five Year Itch.
 It was released 23 August 2024, followed by music videos of both tracks.
-Georgia Levermore replaced Firth-Godbehere in April 2025.
-The new lineup recorded three tracks - "Coz I Luv You", "My Oh My" and the Featherz' "Do You Wanna Feel Free?"- for a third single.
-In summer 2025, Dill Tasker and Cheryl Marie Chitty replaced Levermore and Dann respectively.
-They have since rerecorded "Merry Xmas Everybody" as an additional track for the new release.
-The other three already released songs were incorporated into the project to make it a seven track mini album "Coz I Luv You" on the label Wiener world.
+The band recorded three tracks - "Coz I Luv You", "My Oh My" and the Featherz' "Do You Wanna Feel Free?"- for a third single.
+They also rerecorded "Merry Xmas Everybody" as an additional track for the new release.
+The other three already released songs were incorporated into the project to make it a seven track mini album "Coz I Luv You" on the label Wienerworld.
+A video of the title track was filmed at The Ship pub in Soho.
+Classic Rock magazine made the lead song one of their Tracks of the Week for 1 December 2025.

-In late 2023 "Holder", "Lea" and "Stan" formed a stripped-down three piece acoustic version of the band for smaller bar gigs.
-Cox/Centric has also formed the band "Cilla's Back" - a tribute act to Cilla Black and other female 1960s singers - and performed as Black in stage show This Is Merseybeat (as previously scheduled for 2022) at a March 2025 performance at the Gladstone Theatre in the Wirral.

-Monroe meanwhile contributed for some time (until his 2022 return to Suffolk) to Slady as a concert photographer and as a graphic designer and on one occasion (an August 2019 support slot for John Rossall's disputed version of The Glitter Band at the Dublin Castle) as substitute drummer for Reed, once again on stage with Cox/Centric.
-In addition, he has occasionally played reunion gigs with his early Suffolk scene band, Rue De La Mort.